philemonnwanne/projects/mini-project/readme.md

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'yourNewPass';
 ```
 > Change `yourNewPass` to your desired password and do not remove the quotes and the semi-colon.
 In most cases you should also set up individual user accounts before working extensively with the database as well (optional).
-Also rememver this password as you will have to use it in step 30
+Also remember this password as you will have to use it in a coming step

 To verify that the MySQL server is running, type: